harshita1025/Decentralized-Identity-Verification-System/README.md

 - Identity submission with name and metadata (IPFS-based)
 - Status tracking: Pending, Verified, Rejected
 - Verifier role with authority to approve/reject
-- Fully on-chain records
+- Fully on chain records

 ## 🚀 Future Scope

-- Integration with off-chain data oracles for document validation
+- Integration with off chain data oracles for document validation
 - Decentralized reputation scores based on verification history
 - DID (Decentralized Identifiers) and W3C compliance
 - Integration with soulbound tokens or zkProofs